dss-extensions/dss-extensions/README.md

 - Experimental functions to access all DSS data classes, including initial support for exporting JSON-encoded data.

-- A lot of feature and configuration toggles, some for maintaining backwards compatibility with older versions or with the official OpenDSS APIs.
+- A lot of feature and configuration toggles, some for maintaining backwards compatibility with older versions or with the official OpenDSS APIs and internal implementation.

 - Many new functions to expose some of the missing classes from the COM API, and many functions that were added to due requests from various users.

 - More of the engine internals are exposed through APIs.
 This is required for experts to achieve high performance on some tasks.

+- More error-checking in general, including small features like error backtraces to save the users some time.

-**6. Can I please get some examples/documentation?**
+**8. Can I please get some examples/documentation?**

 Soon!
 This is one of our priorities.

-**7. Why doesn't `<insert feature>` work?**
+**9. Why doesn't `<insert feature>` work?**

 Some features are constrained to mirror the official implementation.
 For everything else, please consider reporting.
 If you can provide a simple test case, even better.